Whale tail: Resurgence

+In the late 2010s, a number of late 1990s and early 2000s fashion trends made a comeback.
+Starting in 2018 and 2019, the look returned to prominence as fashion designers showcased the style at runways such as at the Met Gala.
 In 2019, publications including Vogue and the Daily Record began referring to a revived interest in the trend, with influencers such as Kim Kardashian, Hailey Baldwin and Dua Lipa prominently wearing it.
-The trend has made a comeback in kpop in the last year.
+The American singer-songwriter Beyoncé would also adopt the look for a 2019 British Vogue photo shoot.

+Copying celebrities, teenagers on TikTok, members of Generation Z, would quickly adopt the trend.
+By 2021, the trend had gained enough social media prominence that on the platform, “#WhaleTail [had] more than 32 million views.”

+However, unlike the previous wave, when an almost accidental look was emphasized, the new wave instead placed an importance on purposefulness.
+While some influencers still wore a thong with a separate pair of clothing, this new trend would have the whale tail be the center of the fashion piece.
+For example, some companies sold skirts that had a thong built-in.

 Socio-cultural analysis

 Attributing whale tails to mainstreaming of the sexualization of young women, The Santa Rosa, California Press Democrat termed the trend as "stripper chic".
 Post-modern thinker Yasmin Jiwani and co-writers described the trend in Girlhood: Redefining the Limits as an attempt to redefine girlhood while acknowledging the debate around it.
 The book termed the trend as the "slut" look popularized by Britney Spears.
 Some experts even dubbed visible whale tails as "thong feminism" for young girls.
 Other experts accused marketers of "outrageous selling of sex to children".

 One conjecture assumes that the style of exposed thong may have "bubbled-up" from the street level to the high streets, like the jeans and t-shirt look of James Dean.
 Another assumes the fad was initiated by glamor model Jordan in England and singers Mariah Carey and Spears in the United States.
 The phenomenon has been compared to the phenomenon of visible bra straps.
-Saying that "just as Madonna made bras a public garment in the 1980s, Ms. Lewinsky, Paris Hilton and Britney Spears transformed women's panties into a provocative garment intended for public display", the New York Times claimed that the thong, with straps worn high over the hips and exposed by fashionable low-rise jeans and "Juicy Couture" sweat pants, had become a public icon.
+Saying that "just as Madonna made bras a public garment in the 1980s, Ms. Lewinsky, Paris Hilton and Britney Spears transformed women's panties into a provocative garment intended for public display", The New York Times claimed that the thong, with straps worn high over the hips and exposed by fashionable low-rise jeans and "Juicy Couture" sweat pants, had become a public icon.